wp-plugins/prizm-image/readme.txt

 == Installation ==

 1. Upload the Prizm Image plugin to your /wp-content/plugins/ directory.
-1. Activate the plugin through the Plugins menu in WordPress..
+2. Activate the plugin through the Plugins menu in WordPress.
+3. Obtain and configure your License Key.
-1. Set automatic optimization options in Settings > Media.
+4. Set automatic optimization options in Settings > Media.

 == Changelog ==

+= 2.0 =
+* Updated to use improved and faster Prizm Image API.
+* Requires user to register for a License Key in order to use the plugin.

 = 1.0 =
 * First edition